 Item Uncertainties Effect if Actual Results differ from Assumptions Approximate % Increase to liabilities Approximate monetary amount £m) Actuarial present value of promised retirement benefits Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-A firm of consulting actuaries is engaged to provide the Fund with expert advice about the value of promised retirement benefits of changes in actuarial assumptions can be significant.
-Changes in assumptions could have the approximate following impacts on the Fund's employer liability as follows: 10% 97 assumptions to be applied could result in an increase of 10% 1 year increase in member life expectancy could result in an increase of 3% 3% 30 0.5% increase in salary increase rate could result in an increase of 3% 0.5% increase in the pension increase rate could result in an increase of 7% 7% 30 66
+A firm of consulting actuaries is engaged to provide the Fund with The effects on the present value of promised retirement benefits of changes in actuarial assumptions can be significant.
+Changes in assumptions could have the approximate following impacts on the Fund's employer liability as follows: • 0.5% decrease in the 10% 97 expert advice about the assumptions to be applied real discount rate could result in an increase of 10% 1 year increase in member life expectancy could result in an increase of 3% 3% 30 0.5% increase in salary increase rate could result in an increase of 3% 0.5% increase in the pension increase rate could result in an increase of 7% 7% 30 66